Quantum Programmable Reflections: Introduction

 Instead of global permutation gates, programmable reflections can also be implemented on a qubit system by coupling to a many-qubit system using Heisenberg interactions~\cite{Mo2019}.
-We first prepare a large spin-$\frac{n}{2}$ system in the initial state $\ket{J_{z}={n\over 2}}$ which is then rotated along the representation of $U^{\otimes n}$, for $U\ket{0} = \ket\psi$.
-Then we couple it to the input spin-$\frac{1}{2}$ system (essentially a qubit) with the Hamiltonian $X \otimes J_x + Z \otimes J_z + Y \otimes J_y$, for $SU(2)$ generators $J_x,J_z,$ and $J_y$ in spin-$\frac{n}{2}$, and Pauli operators $X,Z$, and $Y$, that reflects the spin-$\frac{1}{2}$ system about the state $\ket{\psi}$.
+One first prepares a large spin-$\frac{n}{2}$ system in the initial state $\ket{J_{z}=\frac{n}{2}}$ which is then rotated along the representation of $U^{\otimes n}$, for $U\ket{0} = \ket\psi$.
+Then, one couples the spin-$\frac{n}{2}$ system to an input spin-$\frac{1}{2}$ system (essentially a qubit) with the Hamiltonian $X \otimes J_x + Z \otimes J_z + Y \otimes J_y$, for $SU(2)$ generators $J_x,J_z,$ and $J_y$ in spin-$\frac{n}{2}$, and Pauli operators $X,Z$, and $Y$, that reflects the spin-$\frac{1}{2}$ system about the state $\ket{\psi}$.
 This algorithm has worst-case fidelity $O(1/n)$ with the reflection channel $\mathcal{R}_{\psi}$, the same as the algorithms considered in the present work for system dimension $d=2$.
 Although this approach allows for programming $SU(2)$ rotations on systems of higher spin, reflections about pure states in the higher spin $SU(2)$ representations do not correspond to elements of $SU(2)$ group, so we do not pursue this class of spin-interaction algorithms in the present work.

 Copies of a state $\rho$ also constitute a program state for approximately implementing the unitary operation given by the time evolution $e^{i t \rho}$, for time $t$ and generator $\rho$~\cite{Lloyd2014} (also known as the LMR algorithm).
 Taking $t=\pi$ and providing copies of $\ket\psi$ as the program state, this algorithm implements an approximate reflection.
-In the context of Hamiltonian simulation, the LMR algorithm is asymptotically optimal using $\bigtheta{\frac{1}{\epsilon}}$ copies, for $\epsilon$ trace distance~\cite{Kimmel2017}.
+In the context of Hamiltonian simulation, the LMR algorithm is asymptotically optimal using $\bigtheta{\frac{1}{\epsilon}}$ copies, for $\epsilon$ trace distance~\cite{Kimmel2017,go2025}.
 The LMR algorithm falls into the the general class of algorithms that we focus on in the present work.

 \AP In \cref{sec:apref}, we introduce and analyze a broad class of algorithms that use copies of an unknown state as the program.
 We define the ""approximate reflection channels"" that are any algorithms specified by a quantum channel